syevers/CPSC-455-Project/README.md

 ## Troubleshooting
 ### 1. Connection Refused (ECONNREFUSED)
- - Ensure the server is running (ts-node src/server.ts).
+ - Ensure the server is running (node src/server.ts).
  - Verify that port 8080 is open (netstat -an | find "8080").
  - If running on Windows, allow port 8080 through the firewall:
  - Open Windows Defender Firewall.